Speech Pathologists and Dysphagia

 Speech pathologists can provide support to ensure that mealtimes are safe and enjoyable for children and adults with dysphagia.

 As eating and drinking involve many parts of the body, speech pathologists work as part of a multidisciplinary team to support people with dysphagia.
 This may include working with general practitioners, occupational therapists, physiotherapists, dietitians and nurses.

 When working with a client with dysphagia, a speech pathologist will tailor their intervention to the unique needs of each individual.
 These can include the following approaches:

 Mealtime observation and assessment

-By taking these factors into account the speech pathologist can see the ‘bigger picture’.
-This helps them choose which treatment strategies to use and what other support might be required.
+By taking these factors into account, the speech pathologist can see the ‘bigger picture’.
+This helps them choose which treatment strategies to use and what other supports might be required.

 Information, advice and strategies for the management of swallowing difficulties

-There are a number of strategies and treatments that a speech pathologist can use to help individuals with dysphagia.
-One common strategy is to provide texture-modified (e.g. chopped, minced, pureed) foods and liquids of varying thicknesses to reduce the risk of choking, or having food/drink entering the airway.
+There are several strategies and treatments that a speech pathologist can use to help individuals with dysphagia.
+One common strategy is to provide texture-modified (e.g. chopped, minced, pureed) foods and liquids of varying thicknesses to reduce the risk of choking or having food/drink entering the airway.

 Foods and drinks can vary hugely in terms of texture and consistency.
-A speech pathologist uses their clinical judgement to determine which textures and consistencies are suitable for each individual.
-Other strategies include developing oral movement such as lip closure or tongue movement, and compensatory strategies such as a taking single sips of fluids or using a bottle teat with a slower flow rate.
+A speech pathologist uses their clinical judgement to determine which textures and consistencies are suitable for everyone.
+Other strategies include developing oral movements such as lip closure or tongue movement, and compensatory strategies such as taking a single sip of fluids or using a bottle teat with a slower flow rate.